Peliha-ip/Jurassic-Pandemonium/README.md

 - Moonpulse and sunpulse can function together, but only during dusk and dawn.
 - Bristleback also dampens vibrations.
 - Mosquitoes are more likely to attack players who just been damaged, sprinted, are low on health, during dusk or dawn, just attacked a mob, have the fire resistance effect, or are low on hunger.
 Nuisance mosquitoes have a low chance of dropping proto-mammal DNA, and deadly mosquitoes have a high chance of dropping proto-mammal DNA.
+- Renaming a Deinonychus "Cynthia" or "Garchomp" will change its model to have a big Cynthia doll on its back, while also changing its texture to make it look like the pseudo-legendary and the champion from Sinnoh.
+Kicks from these Deinonychuses are slightly increased.

 Advancements:
 - Remember Who You Are (Bring a chicken to the mirror overworld)